bahrus/trans-render/README.md

      -  Third optional parameter is an **a**ttribute object, that sets the attributes.
      -  Fourth optional parameter is a sub-**t**ransform, which recursively performs transforms within the light children of the matching target element.
      -  Fifth optional parameter is of type **s**ymbol, to allow future referencing to the matching target element.
-  -  [TODO] If the first element of the tuple itself is an array, then the array represents a declarative loop associated with those items
+  -  If the first element of the tuple itself is an array, then the array represents a declarative loop associated with those items.
      - The acronym to remember for a loop array is "ATRIUMS".
-     - First element of the tuple the **a**rray of items.
+     - First element of the tuple is the **a**rray of items to loop over.
      - Second element is the **t**emplate reference that should be repeated.
      - Third optional parameter is an optional **r**ange of indexes from the item array to render
      - Fourth optional parameter is the **i**nit transform for each item, which recursively uses the transform syntax described here.
      - Fifth optional parameter is the **u**pdate transform for each item.
-     - Sixth optional parameter is **m**etadata associated with the loop -- how to extra the identifier for each item, for example.
+     - Sixth optional parameter is **m**etadata associated with the loop -- how to extract the identifier for each item, for example.
      - Seventh optional parameter is a **s**ymbol to allow references to the matching target element
-  -  [TODO] If the first element of the tuple is a function, then evaluate the function.
+  -  If the first element of the tuple is a function, then evaluate the function.
      - If the function evaluates to a string or symbol, and if the second element is a non array object, then:
        -  The second element of the tuple is expected to be an object / map, where the keys are the possible values of the evaluated function.
        -  If a match is found, replace the rhs expression with the matching expression found in the previous step.
-          -  Otherwise, replace the first element of the array with the evaluated function (virtually) and reapply the logic
+       -  Otherwise, replace the first element of the array with the evaluated function (virtually) and reapply the logic.
-  -  [TODO] If the first element of the tuple is a boolean, then this represents a conditional statement.
+  -  If the first element of the tuple is a boolean, then this represents a conditional statement.
-     - If the first element is true, replace the rhs expression with the second element.
+     - If the first element is true, replace the rhs expression with the second element, and reapply the logic.
-     - If the first element is false
+     - If the first element is false, replace the rhs expression with the third element, and reapply the logic.
-  -  [TODO] If the first element of the tuple is a template, then second element is expected to be init transform, second is update transform.
+  -  If the first element of the tuple is a template, then the second element is expected to be init transform, second is update transform.

 </details>